 701 21st St NW, Washington, DC 20052 | (202) 994-5200 | https://museum.gwu.edu

-At the northwest corner of Foggy Bottom is the southern end of famous Rock Creek Park.
-Founded in 1890 as recreational getaway for people living in the Capital, the park is 1,800 acres of green oasis of oaks, beech, cedars and dogwood trees.
+At the northwest corner of Foggy Bottom is the southern end of the famous Rock Creek Park.
+Founded in 1890 as a recreational getaway for people living in the Capital, the park is 1,800 acres of green oasis, sheltered by oaks, beech, cedars, and dogwood trees.

 Other Points of Interest